Yash-op7/Advanced-Python-Concepts/crash_course.md

 print(new_income)
 ```

-### `reduce(function_with_2_args, iterable, initialized_value)`: The reduce function appllies a binary function (a function that takes two arguments) cumulatively to the items of an iterable, from left to right, so as to reduce the iterable to a single value.
+### `reduce(function_with_2_args, iterable, initidalized_value)`: The reduce function appllies a binary function (a function that takes two arguments) cumulatively to the items of an iterable, from left to right, so as to reduce the iterable to a single value.
 ```py
 numbers = [1, 2, 3]